Dynamic Export Rate Pilot Program

 • This chart is based on the top 150 system hours in 2023.

-• Compensation amounts are based 3/1/2024 rates, and will need to be adjusted per rate change.
+• Compensation amounts are based 3/1/2024 rates, and subject to change based on future rate charges.

 Rate Details

-• CAISO Day-Ahead Hourly Price: Reflect the CAISO day-ahead hourly prices.
-The effective CAISO day-ahead market hourly prices will be publicly available on the sdge.com website by 6 p.m.
-If the CAISO day-ahead hourly prices are not uploaded by SDG&E by 5 p.m. for the day-ahead market, the prior day’s CAISO day-ahead hourly prices will be the effective CAISO day-ahead hourly prices.
-CAISO market data posted or corrected after the above cut-off time will not be used for Dynamic Export Rate Pilot calculations and after-the-fact rate adjustments will not be made.
+• CAISO Day-Ahead Hourly Price: The CAISO day-ahead market hourly prices will be published daily by 6 p.m. on a dedicated page of sdge.com.
+If the CAISO day-ahead hourly prices are not published by SDG&E by 5 p.m. for the day-ahead market, the prior day’s CAISO day-ahead hourly prices will be the effective CAISO day-ahead hourly prices.
+CAISO market data posted or corrected after 5pm will not be used for Dynamic Export Rate Pilot calculations and after-the-fact rate adjustments will not be made.

 • Generation Capacity Component (GCC): The GCC is an adder based on marginal generation capacity costs only and is applied to the top 150 system peak hours.

-It’s easy to pre-enroll in the Dynamic Export Rate Pilot Program
+It’s easy to enroll in the Dynamic Export Rate Pilot Program

 Frequently Asked Questions

-Yes, the limit will depend on your generator capacity and Rule 21 agreement.
+Yes, the export limit will depend on your generator capacity and your Rule 21 agreement.

-There are no restrictions to the type of generator so long as there is a Rule 21 interconnection agreement to export back to the grid.
-Generators include electric vehicles, batteries, batteries + storage, hydroelectrical turbines, steam turbines, backup generators, combustion turbines, etc.
+Any generators approved under a Rule 21 interconnection agreement to export back to the grid are allowed in the Pilot.
+Electric vehicles, batteries, batteries + storage, hydroelectrical turbines, steam turbines, backup generators, and combustion turbines are all allowed in the Pilot.